kstenerud/concise-encoding/cte-specification.md

 In the spirit of human editability:

- * Implementations **SHOULD** avoid outputting characters that different editors tend to display inconsistently (for example, TAB).
+ * Implementations **SHOULD** avoid outputting unescaped characters that different editors tend to display inconsistently (for example, TAB).
  * Line lengths **SHOULD** be kept within reasonable amounts in order to avoid excessive horizontal scrolling in an editor.